Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/09-Pitfalls-Challenges/Lesson9.md

 An NSLock object implements a basic mutex for Cocoa applications.
 The interface for all locks is actually defined by the NSLocking protocol, which defines the **lock** and **unlock** methods.
 You use these methods to acquire and release the lock just as you would any mutex.

+Check out [this example](https://github.com/evgenyneu/keychain-swift/blob/master/Sources/KeychainSwift.swift) from the library KeychainSwift and observe how they use locks.

 ## In Class-Activity I (10 min)

 Take this code snippet into a playground and see what it does.
 What's wrong with it?
 What is the concurrency problem?